 “The ability to attach has been broken.
 I have always had that problem.
 It’s been a problem for me; I used it with the character.

 “There can have been sexual abuse.
 My mother was sexually abused.
 Daughters inherit that.

 ♣ ♣ ♣ ♣

 There’s something right about having Fonda back wandering around our little village.
-She explains, “I came to L.A. to get a new knee.
+She explained, “I came to L.A. to get a new knee.
 But I got a new lover.
 I’ve been shacked up ever since.